 Well, we got married and I began to attend city college until I had enough credits to transfer to a university.

 A few weeks after I applied to this university, I was beginning to get impatient.
-I had a 3.49 GPA and the cut off was 3.50.
+Having a 3.49 GPA and the cut off was 3.50.
 I was .01 short, I began to doubt, fear crept in.
-I’ve learned that when I start feeling like that I need to get into action and that meant confronting what I was feeling.
+I was desperate for something different, and I’ve learned that when I start feeling like that I need to get into action.
+That meant confronting what I was feeling.
 So I walked into the admissions office of the university and asked if I could speak to someone about my application.
 I sat down with a kind lady that after I gave her my name, she looked astonished, puzzled even.

 Do me a favor, do yourself a favor.
 If you have a loved one in active addiction tell them you love them right now.
-Tell them that help is there if they want it.
+Let them know that help is there if they want it.
 Tell them they aren’t alone and that they can recover.
 Tell them my story, let them tell you theirs!
 There are tons of resources out there that can help, but it all starts with you.
 Don’t wait another minute thinking should I call them, just call, it can save their life.